-I gave a speech at Joe Polish’s Cash Creation Conference a couple of years ago that, based on feedback, has had a greater impact than any speech I have ever given.
+A couple of years ago I gave a speech at Joe Polish’s Cash Creation Conference.
+Based on feedback, it has had the greatest impact of all speeches I have ever given.

-I still get people coming up to me saying “Don’t believe the hype!” – the message had stayed with them and has had an impact on their choices and success.
+People still come to me saying “Don’t believe the hype!” – the message had stayed with them and has had an impact on their choices and successes.

-Now when I gave this speech the recession was in full steam, a lot of businesses were dealing with declining revenue and profit.
-People were just plain scared.
+When I gave this speech, the recession was in full steam.
+A lot of businesses were dealing with declining revenue and profit, people were plain scared.

 There was a general atmosphere of panic, especially for business owners.

-The point of my speech was that there was a lot of good news and opportunity at the same time as the bad news.
+The point of my speech was that despite of the bad news, there were a lot of good news and opportunities at the same time.

 Whenever one door closes, another door opens – ALWAYS.
-The challenge is, if we are so focused on the closed door, upset that it has now closed, we miss the new door opening.
+The challenge is, if we are so focused on the closing door, all upset about the loss, we might be missing the new door opening.

-The problem at that time was that even if you believed that the recession was opening up new opportunity, you were being bombarded with negative messages – doom and gloom on every channel.
+But even if you believed that the recession was opening up new opportunity, the problem was that you kept being bombarded with negative messages – doom and gloom on every channel.

 Which led to “Don’t believe the hype”!

-Fast forward to today and we have all experienced change and growth in our business.
+Fast forward to today – most of us have experienced change and growth in our businesses.
 The recession was not the end of everything we hold near and dear.

 I am not trying to minimize what it takes (and what it has taken) to adjust to the changing market conditions.

-But there is a benefit – without change or challenge there is no growth.
+But I am focusing on the benefit – without change or challenge there is no growth.

-There is no such thing as status quo.
-In business you are either growing or you are dying.
+There is no such thing as status quo in business.
+Business is either growing or dying.

-And we are continually bombarded with negative messages about business and the future.
+And the bombarding with negative messages about business and the future continues.

-So how do you escape the hype and instead tap into the opportunity?
+So how do you escape the hype and tap into the opportunity instead?